Graiguenamanagh: Public transport

 The town is located on the R705 regional road.
 Kilbride Coaches operate a route linking it to Kilkenny via Gowran.

 Recreation and culture

-Walking, cycling the Barrow towpath, and watersports are among the more common activities in the Graiguenamanagh area.
+Watersports, angling, walking and cycling (including on the Barrow towpath) are common activities in the Graiguenamanagh area.
 The Barrow's aquatic facilities include fishing, swimming, kayaking, and canoeing.
-The town is also home to a rowing club, a canoe club, an athletics club, the GAA (hurling and Gaelic football), and a soccer club.
 The South Leinster Way, a long-distance trail, runs across the Barrow Valley and nearby Brandon Hill.

+The local Gaelic Athletic Association club, Graignamanagh GAA, fields teams in Gaelic football and hurling competitions and is based in Dr Tierney Park in the town.
+The town is also home to an athletics club and a soccer club.

 There is a series of statues of monks in Graiguenamanagh, including several which depict the activities traditionally carried out by the Cistercian monks of Duiske Abbey.
-There is also a public library in the center of town, where a series of talks and lectures are sometimes held during the winter season.
+There is also a public library in the center of town.
 The Abbey Centre, beside the library, is home to an art gallery and a small museum.